deeproots/deeproots.github.io/vim-intro.md

 ### 2. It's ridiculously customizable.

-The improvement above is helpful, but not enough to start using Vim.
+The improvement above is helpful, but alone it's not enough to switch to Vim.
 But here's the thing: the frequency varies from book to book, but that's one of the more common errors you'll see – it'll happen at least once in almost every book.
 Rather than typing `A`, then 3 backspaces, I can just create a custom keyboard shortcut to do it for me.

 There's this beautiful little file called `.vimrc`, where all your customizations go.
 I've uploaded my vimrc so that you can use it and have all the same cool shortcuts I've made for editing these books.